CIRDLES/Squid/README.md

 1) '_About Squid3_' summarizes Squid3's purpose and identifies collaborators and financial supporters.
 2) '_How to cite Squid3_' provides a [link](https://ecat.ga.gov.au/geonetwork/srv/eng/catalog.search#/metadata/133870)
 to our latest publication.
-3) '_Squid3 Github Repository_' provides a link to this repository.
+3) '_Squid3 GitHub Repository_' provides a link to this repository.
 4) '_Squid3 Development
 Notes_' links to a [wiki](https://github.com/CIRDLES/ET_Redux/wiki/SHRIMP:-Intro) documenting the porting of Squid2.5 to Squid3.
-5) '_CIRDLES.org_" links [here](https://cirdles.org/), the home of the College of Charleston development team.
+5) '_CIRDLES.org_' links [here](https://cirdles.org/), the home of the College of Charleston development team.
-6) '_Topsoil Github Repository_' links to [Topsoil](https://github.com/CIRDLES/Topsoil), used to provide Concordia diagrams in Squid3.
+6) '_Topsoil GitHub Repository_' links to [Topsoil](https://github.com/CIRDLES/Topsoil), used to provide Concordia diagrams in Squid3.

 **Help** menu -
-1) '_Video Intro to Sustainable Software Development' shows video introduction.
+1) 'Video Intro to Sustainable Software Development' shows video introduction.
 2) '_Introduction and Guide to Menu_' opens this document.
 3) '_Video Tutorials on YouTube_' features
 videos produced by [@NicoleRayner](https://github.com/NicoleRayner) and